Giuliani: Opus 50 no.7 - Classical Guitar Arrangement in Standard Notation and Guitar Tab

 Here's a short but interesting classical guitar piece by Mauro Giuliani, one of the most famous composers of classical guitar music of the 19th century, and a virtuoso guitarist, too.
 Fortunately, this relatively simple piece doesn't require any virtuosity to play it.
 It's probably around lower intermediate level of difficulty.

 The score is shown in full below and also in the video capsule along with a software-generated MIDI demo converted to audio.
-The score below can be enlarged by clicking on it to view it in the HubPages Gallery and can also be enlarged in the video by viewing it in full-screen mode with high playback quality for best readability.
+Each line of the score can be enlarged by clicking on it and can also be enlarged in the video by viewing it in full-screen mode with high playback quality for best readability.

 Mauro Giuliani: Opus 50 no.7